BDC Hamburger Icon

 Resources for people with visual impairments

 Prospective business owners who are visually impaired should look into Independent Visually Impaired Entrepreneurs, an affiliate of the American Council of the Blind.
-In addition, Hadley Institute for the Blind and Visually Impaired resources provides a range of workshops, podcasts, discussion groups and tips.
+In addition, Hadley Institute for the Blind and Visually Impaired resources provide a range of workshops, podcasts, discussion groups and tips.

 Resources for people with hearing impairments